 Elon Musk later clarified on X that “no deal has been signed.”
 In response, Pavel Durov of Toncoin stated that an agreement had been made in principle, though certain formalities were yet to be completed.

-According to some traders, the markets are believed to be entering a “Goldilocks zone,” characterized by stable data, the absorption of major risks, and anticipation of upcoming catalysts.
+Some traders believe the markets are entering a ‘Goldilocks zone’ marked by stable data, reduced major risks, and growing anticipation for upcoming catalysts.

 QCP Capital noted in a Tuesday update that volatility had significantly diminished across various asset classes, attributing the shift to falling yields on long-term bonds from both the U.S. and Japan.

-The firm stated that current conditions resemble a “Goldilocks zone,” noting that recent data releases have not been significantly impacted by the tariff policy rolled out last month.
+The firm observed that current conditions resemble a “Goldilocks zone” and emphasized that the recent data releases show minimal impact from the tariff policy introduced last month.
 It added that adjustments in pricing and spending habits by companies and consumers would take time, with these effects expected to become visible in the third quarter.

 The firm noted that yields on 10- and 30-year U.S. Treasuries slipped below 4.5% and 5%, respectively, while Japan’s 30-year government bond yield dipped under 3%.
 Although debt levels remain historically high, immediate concerns over fiscal instability have seemingly eased.